 Emergency custody; time limit.
 Extends the time that a person may be held pursuant to an emergency custody order to 24 hours.
 Currently, a person may be held pursuant to an emergency custody order for up to four hours, with an additional two-hour extension available upon a finding by a magistrate that good cause exists for an extension.
-01/30/14 Senate: Incorporated by Education and Health (SB260-Deeds) (14-Y 0-N) Notes: City position: support SB 194 Eminent domain; date of valuation in actions shall be determined by court.
-Patrons: Black and Garrett Summary as passed Senate: Date of valuation; inverse condemnation proceeding.
-Provides that the "date of valuation" of property in an inverse condemnation proceeding is the date determined by the court to be the date the property was taken or damaged.
-02/14/14 House: Assigned Courts sub: Civil Law 02/17/14 House: Subcommittee recommends reporting (10-Y 0-N) Notes: City position: oppose (bill has been substantially amended) SB 195 Child care; services for TANF and low-income families.
+01/30/14 Senate: Incorporated by Education and Health (SB260-Deeds) (14-Y 0-N) Notes: City position: support SB 194 Eminent domain; date of valuation, inverse condemnation proceeding.
+Patrons: Black and Garrett Summary as introduced:

+Eminent domain; date of valuation; inverse condemnation proceeding.
+Provides that the "date of valuation" of property in an eminent domain proceeding may be the date on which an action is taken by the petitioner which substantially affects the use and enjoyment of the property by the owner.
+The bill also adds the language "or damage" to the provision of the Code directing the court to reimburse a plaintiff for the costs of an inverse condemnation proceeding if a judgment is entered for the plaintiff to correspond with the language of the amendment to Article 1, Section 11 of the Constitution of Virginia, which became effective on January 1, 2013.
+01/02/14 Senate: Referred to Committee for Courts of Justice 02/05/14 Senate: Reported from Courts of Justice with substitute (14-Y 0-N) Notes: City position: oppose SB 195 Child care; services for TANF and low-income families.
 Patron: Stanley Summary as introduced:

 Child care services for TANF and low-income families.
-Directs the Department of Social Services to provide financial assistance to offset the cost of child care for individuals receiving TANF and other individuals whose household incomes are less than 185% of the federal poverty level and who are employed or participating in job placement, job training, or education in accordance with the requirements of the Virginia Initiative for Employment Not Welfare program.
-01/24/14 Senate: Stricken at request of Patron in Rehabilitation and Social Services (12-Y 0-N) Notes: City position: oppose SB 199 Service districts; different classifications of property may be taxed based on benefit received.
+Directs the Department of Social Services to provide financial assistance to offset the cost of child care for individuals receiving TANF and other individuals whose incomes are less than 185% of the federal poverty level and who are employed or participating in job placement, job training, or education in accordance with the requirements of the Virginia Initiative for Employment Not Welfare program.
+01/24/14 Senate: Stricken at request of Patron in Rehabilitation and Social Services (12-Y 0-N) Notes: City position: oppose SB 199 Service districts; different classifications of property may be taxed differently.
 Patron: Alexander Summary as introduced: